cbirdlab/rad_haplotyper/README.md

         Individual samples to use in the analysis - can be used multiple times for multiple individuals [Default: All]

+-bp, --bampath
+	Path to bam files if they are not in the current working directory [Default: ""]

 -u, --cutoff
         Excludes loci with more than the specified number of SNPs [Default: No filter]